algorithmiaio/dev-center/_pages/client-guides/go.md

 This section will show how to create a data collection which is essentially a folder of data files hosted on Algorithmia for free.

-Now create a data collection called nlp_directory, note that `YOUR_USERNAME` in the data directory path will automatically fill in your Algorithmia username for you:
+Now create a data collection called nlp_directory:

 {% highlight go %}
 // Instantiate a DataDirectory object, set your data URI and call Create